jannicz/ng-svg-icon-sprite/projects/icon-sprite/README.md

 ## Installation

-After installing the package via `npm i ng-svg-icon-sprite -S` as dependency you can import it into any application’s app.module.ts by simply including it in its `@NgModule` imports array:
+After installing the package as dependency you can import it into any application’s app.module.ts by simply including it in its `@NgModule` imports array:

 ```javascript